Warehouse Barcode Systems: Setup and Best Practices

 | Mobile printer (Zebra ZQ, Honeywell) | Receiving, labeling on the warehouse floor | $400-1,000 |

-Thermal transfer printers use a ribbon to print on labels, producing durable barcodes that resist fading, moisture, and abrasion.
-Use for location labels and any label that needs to last months or years.
+Thermal transfer printers use a ribbon to print on labels.
+The result is a durable barcode that resists fading, moisture, and abrasion.
+Use these for location labels and anything that needs to last months or years.

-Direct thermal printers use heat-sensitive label stock — no ribbon needed.
+Direct thermal printers use heat-sensitive label stock, so no ribbon is needed.
+The trade-off?
 Labels fade over time (weeks to months) when exposed to heat or sunlight.
-Use for shipping labels and short-term identification.
+Stick with these for shipping labels and short-term identification.

 Labels and Media

 - Location labels: Use polyester or polypropylene with thermal transfer printing for maximum durability.
-Adhesive should be permanent and rated for your warehouse temperature range.
+The adhesive should be permanent and rated for your warehouse temperature range.

 - Product labels: Standard paper labels work for normal environments.
 Use synthetic materials for cold storage or high-humidity areas.